Sesqui-regular graphs with fixed smallest eigenvalue: Introduction

 This paper is organized as follows.
-In Section 2, we present the basic definition and properties of Hoffman graphs, quasi-clique, and associated Hoffman graphs which are main tools of this paper.
-In Section 3, we introduce some Hoffman graphs which will be used in Section 4.
-In Section 4, we give a proof of Theorem \ref{main sesqui}.
+In Section \ref{sec:Hoffman}, we introduce the basic definitions and properties of Hoffman graphs, quasi-cliques, and associated Hoffman graphs which are main tools of this paper.
+In Section \ref{sec:few Hoffman graphs}, we give some Hoffman graphs with smallest eigenvalue less than $-\lambda$, which play a key role in our proof.
+In Section \ref{sec:proof}, we show a proof of Theorem \ref{main sesqui}.